michhar/michhar.github.io/_posts/2017-12-08-cntk-has-feelings-too.md

 ## How I set things up

-Since I'm on a Mac, I chose to use the Docker image of CNTK.
+Since I'm on a Mac, I chose to use the Docker image of CNTK (instructions found [here](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-Docker-Containers)).
+This pulls down an image of a pre-created system and I run it in my own Docker container basically recreating an Ubuntu setup with CNTK locally.
+It's pretty neat!
+And then I can run Jupyter notebooks on my system and pull in local files and write out data as needed.
+Let me show you how and then after we'll talk about the CNNs.

 By following this [Doc](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-Docker-Containers) I got a Jupyter notebook up and running with CNTK with all of the Tutorial notebooks at the ready and the ability to upload or create new ones as needed.

 I ran these commands to get a Jupyter notebook set up with CNTK (v2.1 used here).